open-education-hub/web-security/06-recon-enumeration/README.md

 * [wfuzz](https://github.com/xmendez/wfuzz) - available on GitHub, written in Python, has a lot of options, can be easily installed with pip
 * [ffuf](https://github.com/ffuf/ffuf) - also on GitHub, written in Go, has the option to mutate the files found

-## Other Enumeration Techniques

-* Extracting user names using email ID's
-* Extract information using the default password
-* Extract user names using SNMP
-* Extract user groups from Windows
-* Extract information using DNS Zone transfer

 ## Further Reading
 * https://hackr.io/blog/top-10-open-source-security-testing-tools-for-web-applications
 * https://www.knowledgehut.com/blog/security/enumeration-in-ethical-hacking